apache/hudi/website/versioned_docs/version-0.11.0/metadata_indexing.md

 ---
-title: Async Metadata Indexing
+title: Metadata Indexing
-summary: "In this page, we describe how to run metadata indexing asynchronously."
+summary: "In this page, we describe how to build metadata indexes asynchronously."
 toc: true
 last_modified_at:
 ---

-We can now create different metadata indexes, including files, bloom filters and column stats, asynchronously in Hudi.
-Being able to index without blocking ingestion has two benefits, improved ingestion latency (and hence even lesser gap between event time and arrival time), and reduced point of failure on the ingestion path.
+We can now create different metadata indexes, including files, bloom filters and column stats, asynchronously in Hudi, which are then used by queries and writing to improve performance.
+Being able to index without blocking writing has two benefits,
+ - improved write latency
+ - reduced resource wastage due to contention between writing and indexing.

 To learn more about the design of this feature, please check out [RFC-45](https://github.com/apache/hudi/blob/master/rfc/rfc-45/rfc-45.md).

 ## Setup Async Indexing